 john --format=Raw-MD5 mentor.hash --show

-# ssh into the boxssh svc@mentorquotes.htb # on prompt submit the password: 123meunomeeivanils -lah
+ssh svc@mentorquotes.htb # on prompt submit the password: 123meunomeeivani

 cat user.txt # captured the user flag